femoz/NADALL/content/publication/the-intecral-project/index.md

   - Dietmar Sattler
   - Claudia Raedig
 doi: 10.1007/978-3-319-89644-1_4
-publication: Strategies and Tools for a Sustainable Rural Rio de Janeiro pp 41-49
+publication: Strategies and Tools for a Sustainable Rural Rio de Janeiro, 41-49.
 abstract: >+
   **INTECRAL** (Integrated Eco Technologies and Services for a Sustainable Rural Rio de Janeiro) is a German-Brazilian research project (2013–2017) funded by